-- i.
-"Campus" is defined as the buildings and grounds of each respective state university, Washburn University, community college, technical college or Washburn Institute of Technology that are located within the institution's service area. - ii.
-"Credit" refers to a unit of measure of educational experience within a planned curriculum leading to a certificate or degree. - iii.
+i.
+"Campus" is defined as the buildings and grounds of each respective state university, Washburn University, community college, technical college or Washburn Institute of Technology that are located within the institution's service area.

+ii.
+"Credit" refers to a unit of measure of educational experience within a planned curriculum leading to a certificate or degree.

+iii.
 "Noncredit academic off-campus courses or programs" refer to educational activities, such as workshops, seminars, conferences and short courses offered for Continuing Education Units without academic credit for which a fee is charged.
-These activities receive no direct financial support from the state. - iv.
-A "distance education course" is one in which faculty and students are physically separated in place or time and in which at least seventy-five percent of the instruction and interaction are provided synchronously or asynchronously via some form of mediated delivery system (i.e., 11.25 or more hours of instruction per credit hour are delivered via audio or video recording, live interactive video, CD-ROM, the Internet or World Wide Web, etc.). - v.
-A "distance education program" is one in which fifty percent or more of the required courses for the program are delivered via distance education courses. - vi.
+These activities receive no direct financial support from the state.

+iv.
+A "distance education course" is one in which faculty and students are physically separated in place or time and in which two-thirds or more of the instruction is provided via some form of mediated delivery system (i.e., 10 or more hours of instruction per credit hour are delivered via audio or video recording, live interactive video, CD-ROM, the Internet or World Wide Web, etc.).

+v.
+A "distance education program" is one in which fifty percent or more of the program is delivered via distance education courses.

+vi.
 "Home institution" means each institution that is assigned, in accordance with this policy, to a particular service area.
-There may be more than one home institution in a given service area. - vii.
-"Home university" means each university that is assigned, in accordance with this policy, to a particular service area. - viii.
-"Kansas City metropolitan area" is Johnson and Wyandotte Counties. - c.
-Administration of Requests for Off-Campus Face-to-Face Academic Courses or Programs to be Delivered Outside Assigned Service Areas - i.
-At the time a state university or Washburn University seeks approval from the Board to offer an off-campus face-to-face academic course or program outside of its assigned service area, the Vice President for Academic Affairs of the Board shall ascertain that the request has been made in accordance with Board policy. - ii.
+There may be more than one home institution in a given service area.

+vii.
+"Home university" means each university that is assigned, in accordance with this policy, to a particular service area.

+viii.
+"Kansas City metropolitan area" is Johnson and Wyandotte Counties.

+c.
+Administration of Requests for Off-Campus Face-to-Face Academic Courses or Programs to be Delivered Outside Assigned Service Areas i.
+At the time a state university or Washburn University seeks approval from the Board to offer an offcampus face-to-face academic course or program outside of its assigned service area, the Vice President for Academic Affairs of the Board shall ascertain that the request has been made in accordance with Board policy.

+ii.
 At the time a community college, technical college or Washburn Institute of Technology seeks approval from the Board to offer an off-campus face-to-face academic course outside its assigned service area:

-- (1) If the course is part of a technical program, the Vice President of Workforce Development shall ascertain that the request has been made in accordance with Board policy; - (2) If the course is not part of a technical program, the Vice President for Academic Affairs shall ascertain that request has been made in accordance with Board policy. - iii.
-The Vice President for Academic Affairs of the Board shall also: - (1) Coordinate systematic assessment of state need for off-campus academic services; - (2) be responsible for maintaining appropriate off-campus academic services records; - (3) be responsible for producing state level reports as assigned; and - (4) be responsible for monitoring the execution of Board policy system-wide.
+(1) If the course is part of a technical program, the Vice President of Workforce Development shall ascertain that the request has been made in accordance with Board policy;

+(2) If the course is not part of a technical program, the Vice President for Academic Affairs shall ascertain that request has been made in accordance with Board policy.

+iii.
+The Vice President for Academic Affairs of the Board shall also:

+(1) Coordinate systematic assessment of state need for off-campus academic services;

+(2) be responsible for maintaining appropriate off-campus academic services records;
-d.
-Maintenance of Quality

-- i.
-It is the responsibility of the chief academic officer of each institution to ensure that institutional procedures, including new program approvals and existing program reviews, result in high standards of quality in off-campus academic courses and programs. - ii.
-The selection of qualified faculty for off-campus academic courses and programs shall follow established campus appointment and operating procedures. - iii.
-Instructional and student support services for off-campus academic courses and programs, including library and laboratory resources, shall be appropriate to the needs of the course and program.
+(3) be responsible for producing state level reports as assigned; and d.
+Maintenance of Quality i.
+It is the responsibility of the chief academic officer of each institution to ensure that institutional procedures, including new program approvals and existing program reviews, result in high standards of quality in off-campus academic courses and programs.